vonhoff/Animation2Tilemap/README.md

 ## How It Works

 Animation2Tilemap was created to make it easier to convert animations into tilesets and tilemaps.
-I found the process of manually slicing frames, creating animations, and manually removing duplicate tiles to be both time consuming and error prone.
+I found the process of manually slicing frames, creating animations, and manually removing duplicate tiles to be both time-consuming and error-prone.

 The conversion process begins by loading the input images, which can be standard image files, multi-frame GIFs, or sequences from a directory.
 Multi-frame formats such as GIFs are automatically grouped into animations.

 For directories of images with matching dimensions, the tool checks if they could form an animation.
-If so, it prompts the user for confirmation, unless the
-`--assume-animation` flag is set to skip the prompt.
-If confirmed (or if the flag is set), the images are grouped into one animation with a base name inferred from the filename patterns.
+If so, it prompts the user for confirmation (unless the `--assume-animation` flag is set).
+If confirmed, the images are grouped into one animation with a base name inferred from the filename patterns.
 Otherwise, each image is processed individually.

 The grouped frames are aligned: the tool calculates the maximum width and height of all the frames, rounds them to the nearest multiple of the tile size, and centers each frame on a new canvas with transparent padding to ensure uniform dimensions.